-National Shooting Sports Foundation (NSSF) has entered a partnership with the Hunting Heritage Trust to create a million-dollar grant program in support of hunting and the shooting sports recruitment, retention and reactivation efforts; known as R3.
+In partnership with the Hunting Heritage Trust, NSSF has created a million-dollar grant program in support of hunting and the shooting sports recruitment, retention and reactivation efforts; known as R3.
 Programs will be considered that emphasize and support initiatives to provide shooting sports and hunting opportunities with a focus on non-traditional participants.

 WHO MAY APPLY?